microsoft/dotnet-podcasts/docs/demos/aspnetcore-blazor/README.md

 ### Web (ASP.NET Core Razor & Blazor)

-The ASP.NET Core and Blaozr apps are setup to run locally against the APIs running in Docker.
+The ASP.NET Core and Blazor apps are setup to run locally against the APIs running in Docker.
 If you are unable to deploy locally, you can use these pre-deployed services:

 Open up ` src/Web/Server/appsettings.Development.json` and `src/Web/Client/wwwroot/appsettings.Development.json` enter this for both